jonorl/inventory-application/README.md

-# mini-message-board
+# Inventory Application
-Mini message board for The Odin Project
+Inventory Applications for The Odin Project